-A. The City Manager shall grant a waiver from particular requirements of this chapter to any hotel employer who demonstrates, with evidence, that compliance with such requirements would require the employer, in order to avoid bankruptcy or a shutdown of the hotel, to reduce its workforce by more than twenty percent (20%) or curtail its hotel workers' total work hours by more than thirty percent (30%).
+A. The City Manager shall grant a waiver from particular requirements of this chapter to any hotel employer, event center employer, or airport hospitality employer who demonstrates, with evidence, that compliance with such requirements would require the employer, in order to avoid bankruptcy or a shutdown of the hotel, to reduce its workforce by more than 20 percent (20%) or curtail its workers' total work hours by more than 30 percent (30%).
 The City Manager shall grant such a waiver only after reviewing an employer's evidence of its financial condition at the employer's expense.
 A waiver granted under this section shall be valid for no more than one (1) year.
-A determination by the City Manager to grant or deny a request for waiver under this section may be appealed by any interested person to the City Council within fourteen (14) days after the date of the City Manager's action.
-Notwithstanding this section, no waiver shall be granted with respect to the requirements of section 8.64.030 of this chapter.
+A determination by the City Manager to grant or deny a request for waiver under this section may be appealed to the City Council within fourteen (14) days after the date of the City Manager's action by any aggrieved person.
+All provisions of this chapter shall apply as written to all hotel employers, event center employers, or airport hospitality employers in the City unless and until the City Manager grants a waiver to such an employer pursuant to this Section or, if a timely appeal is filed, until the